mongodb/docs/source/deployment.rst

    for Windows include C extensions.

 First, on a system that has a C-compiler, download the PyMongo source.
-Always download the latest version of the driver, which you can find at the `PyMongo page on PyPi <http://pypi.python.org/pypi/pymongo>`_.
+Always download the source for the latest version of the driver, which you can find at the `PyMongo page on PyPi <http://pypi.python.org/pypi/pymongo>`_.

 The following example uses version 2.1.1.
 Issue the following command:
 ::